rogino/COSCNotes/SENG301/Exam Notes.md

 Users:

 - From user interviews not imagination
-- Persona: fictitious with clear behaviour patterns and goals: user archetype
+- Persona: fictitious with clear behavior patterns and goals: user archetype
 - Profile: class of user defined by their background, physical/cognitive state, education, task experience

 ###### Use Case Scenarios